lorecampa/ProjectIngsw-2021/README.md

 ## Setup

-- In the [shade](shade) folder there are two multi-platform jar files, one to set the Server up and the other one to start the Client.
+- In the [shade](shade) folder there are two multi-platform jar files, one to set the Server up and the other one to start the Client, once the jars run you can type  ```shell > help``` to get more info about the commands.
 - The Server can be run with the following command, as default it runs on port 2020:
     ```shell
     > java -jar MORServer.jar
     ```
-  This command can be followed by these arguments:
+  This command can be followed by these arguments (deafult: -port 2020 -load false):
-  - **-port**: followed by the desired port number as argument, must be >=1024;
+  - **-port** followed by the desired port number as argument, must be >=1024;
+  - **-load** followed by true or false to reload the macthes active while closing the server last time.

 - The Client can be run with the following command:
     ```shell
     > java -jar MORClient.jar
     ```
-    This command can be followed by these arguments:
+    This command can be followed by these arguments (deafult: -interface cli -address 127.0.0.1 -port 2020):
-  - **-gui**: it opens the game on Graphical User Interface(GUI);
+  - **-interface** followed by cli or gui based on which interface you want to play;
-  - **-IPADDRESS** write the ip address u want to connect to;
+  - **-address** followed by the ip address u want to connect to;
-  - **-PORT** write the port u want to access to.
+  - **-port** followed by the port you want to access to.

  ## Build
  Use maven to build jar files for both the Client and the Server by choosing the appropriate Maven Profile.